Druotic/wep-crack/README.md

 log file.
 Specifically, this script is an implementation of the statistical attack known as the FMS attack (Fluhrer, Mantin, Shamir).

-Sample log files are included in the logs/ directory.

 Usage:
  Compile:
  `make`